Improving Information from Manipulable Data

+The limits in part \ref{compstats1} of the proposition are intuitive.
+From \autoref{eq:linpolicy} and \autoref{eq:linresponse}, any particular $\beta>0$ would result in an arbitrarily large allocation for any given type as the manipulability parameter $m\to \infty$ (or, more generally, the statistic $k \to \infty$).
+Hence, the optimum $\bstar$ must go to $0$ at this limit.
+As $k\to 0$, by contrast, there is no manipulation, and hence the naive policy becomes optimal: $\bstar \to 1$.
+Furthermore, when correlation is nonnegative, $\rho\geq 0$, a designer faced with a more manipulable environment (larger $k$) should put less weight on the agent's action; the intuition is simply that the agent's action becomes less informative.
+However, when $\rho<0$, an increase in $k$ can actually make the agent's action more informative for a given $\beta$.
+That the optimum $\bstar$ is no longer monotonically decreasing in $k$ follows from the limit $\bstar \to 1$ as $k\to 0$ and \autoref{rem:bstar<1}'s observation that for any $\rho<0$, $\bstar>1$ when $k$ is sufficiently small.

-Part \ref{compstats1} of the proposition implies that when agents' characteristics are nonnegatively correlated, a designer faced with a more manipulable environment should put less weight on the agents' observable action.
-While such monotonicity is intuitive, it does not hold when there is negative correlation.
-Similarly, one might expect greater positive correlation to increase the optimum $\bstar$; indeed, \citet[Proposition 4]{FK19} establish that it does have this effect on the (unique) positive fixed point $\beq>0$.
-But we see in part \ref{compstats2} of \autoref{prop:compstats} that this holds for $\bstar$ only when the susceptibility-to-manipulation statistic $k$ is large enough.
+Turning to part \ref{compstats2} of the proposition, one might expect greater correlation to increase the optimum $\bstar$, at least when correlation is nonnegative.
+But this turns out to hold only when the susceptibility-to-manipulation statistic $k$ is large enough.